adityaakbar1928/shopee_scraper/Readme.md

     - eg, https://shopee.co.id/HANASUI-LIPTIN-i.14881876.16324661639?sp_atk=18fa954b-ef4b-4b1c-95b7-fd804ab78195&xptdk=18fa954b-ef4b-4b1c-95b7-fd804ab78195
 - check the url, as you can see, from my url, i can see the seller id is 16324661639 while the 14881876 is item id

+# What if i get banned from accessing shopee API ?
+if you get banned, dont worry, you only get banned from accessing APIs only, not banned to accessing shopee. what you need to do when you get that message? you can use vpn to continue scraping or just wait 10-30 minutes, and you can continue again without using VPN.

 # Footer
 This scripts is open source, feel free to edit and add the features. but please include the credits